 It’s been a while since I last visited the south coast of KwaZulu-Natal in South Africa.
-To say that I was impressed with the regions tourism attraction development would be an understatement, writes Des Langkilde.
+To say that I was impressed with the regions tourism attraction development would be an understatement.
+By Des Langkilde.

 Fun Boat Rides